 PICO structures research questions by forcing specificity.
 A vague question like "What treatments work for diabetes?" is unsearchable.
 A PICO-structured question, "In adults with type 2 diabetes (P), do SGLT2 inhibitors (I) compared with placebo (C) reduce HbA1c levels and cardiovascular events (O)?", directly translates into search terms and eligibility criteria.

-Use our free PICO framework builder to structure your research question with PICO.
+Use our free PICO question builder to structure your research question with PICO.
 It generates your PICO table, suggests search terms, and formats the output for your protocol.

 Assemble Your Review Team